-For further information on the symptoms of self harm click here.
+Find out more information on the symptoms of self-harm.

-It is believed that self harming is not typically suicidal behaviour and normally it is not life threatening.
-However it is not uncommon for people who self harm to also have a history of suicidal behaviours on occasions when they have felt hopeless and in despair.
+It is believed that the causes of self-harming is not typically suicidal behaviour and normally it is not life threatening.
+However it is not uncommon for people who self-harm to also have a history of suicidal behaviours on occasions when they have felt hopeless and in despair.

-Successful treatment includes development of positive coping mechanisms, (which may involve dialectical behavioural therapy skills work), the reduction or cessation of underlying stress, development of healthy communication skills and the assistance to regulate emotions.
-Therapy may involve group work, individual work, family therapy, and talking therapies, alongside prescribed medication.
+Successful self-harm support includes development of positive coping mechanisms, (which may involve dialectical behavioural therapy skills work), the reduction or cessation of underlying stress, development of healthy communication skills and the assistance to regulate emotions.
+Self-harm help and therapy may involve group work, individual work, family therapy, and talking therapies, alongside prescribed medication.

 Positive outcomes are enhanced by establishing a trusting relationship between patient and clinician, treatment of any existing mental health issues, plus support from family and friends.
-The Priory has over 25 years experience in helping to treat people who self harm.
-We recognise that everyone's situation is different, which is why we ensure that everyone has a unique treatment plan tailored to their needs.
+The Priory has over 25 years’ experience in helping to treat people who self-harm.
+We recognise that everyone's self-harm recovery situation is different, which is why we ensure that everyone has a unique treatment plan tailored to their needs.